-The voting results for proposals at the General Meeting of Shareholders are posted in an Extraordinary Report on EDINET, as well as being posted in both Japanese and English on our website.
+The voting results for proposals at the General Meeting of Shareholders are posted in an Extraordinary Report on EDINET and posted on the Company’s website in both Japanese and English.

-We provide live webcasts of the Annual General Meetings of Shareholders on our web site.
-VOD is also available on the website after completion of the meeting.
+The Company provides live webcasts of the Annual General Meeting of Shareholders on its website.
+The footage is also available on the website after the meeting.

 Regular briefings for analysts and institutional investors

-On the days when quarterly earnings results are announced, we hold earnings results briefings for analysts, institutional investors, and the media.
-The chairman and CEO delivers an overview of the earnings results and explains our business strategy.
+When quarterly earnings results are announced, the Company holds earnings results briefings for analysts, institutional investors, and the media.
+The CEO, Vice President and Director, Executive Vice President & CFO explain the business status, strategy, measures and outlook.

 Regular briefings for retail investors